SaferPlaces2023/safer-buildings/README.md

 # safer-buildings
-Little procedures to get buildings at risk of flooding from a flood map.
+Procedures to get buildings at risk of flooding from a flood map.

 ## Installation option